 Teddy says he would not be able to open the door to the car they're all in because there's too much pressure from the water on the outside.
-While that may be true when there'e no water in the car, one the water pressure evens out, the door has a better chance of being opened.
-Also, no one suggested trying to roll the window down, which might still be possible.
+While that may be true when there'e no water in the car, once the water pressure evens out, the door has a better chance of being opened.
+Also, no one suggested trying to roll the windows down, which even though were power windows, might still roll down in the early stages of the car being in the water.
 See more »

 Right before the end credits, 2 actors posing as the Farrelly Brothers appear on screen to deliver a "Don't Try This At Home" announcement.
 Also, towards the end of the closing credits, there is a music video featuring The Three Stooges and 'Jennifer Hudson'.
 See more »